Two days before 2022 arrived, Christian picked me up straight from work

 getting a tow truck to take us home

-Later a tow truck came with a very nice man named Bill coming to our rescue.
+Later a tow truck came with a lovely man named Bill to our rescue.

-He loaded up the truck and together we began the 30-minute journey home.
+He loaded up the truck, and we began the 30-minute journey home together.

 I said a prayer in my heart, something like,